xdefine1x/DNS-Server/README.md

 Once it's done installing, run:
 >pyinstaller RiiConnect24-DNS-Server_v1.0.spec

-| Tip: You may need to edit RiiConnect24-DNS-Server_v1.0.spec so compiling process works on your computer.
+| Tip: You may need to edit RiiConnect24-DNS-Server_v1.0.spec so the compiling process works on your computer.

 # Need more help?
 You can talk to us over on the [RiiConnect24 Discord server](https://discord.gg/b4Y7jfD), where people can try and help you out!